Frequently Asked Questions

 All our swimmers receive an individual report from their teacher at the end of each term.
 The report will contain details of their progress plus specific points they need to work on to move up to a higher class.

+Swimming Awards play an important role in rewarding the children in the lessons.
 If they have achieved an award it will be issued together with the report.
 All our awards are free of charge.
 Additional awards for the ASA competitive start are available to purchase if a swimmer has successfully completed the exam criteria.

 Why has my child not achieved an award at the end of term?